cs480x-22c/a1-ghd3/README.md

 - I chose a different color for each shape.
 - For the circle and rectangle, I found a palette of different shades of green and blue.
 I chose to make them larger when you hover over them and not change the opacity.
 Since the color is changing when you click, it would confusing if both hovering and clicking changed the shade of color.
 - For the line, I chose the opposite and decreased the opacity rather than increasing the size when you hover.
 Since the size is changing when you click, it would be confusing if both hovering and clicking changed the size.
+- I added a path to my design that runs in between the different shapes.